inkerrors/inkerrors/README.md

  # FOR PT?@!?@?

-sig . .
+ink . .
 17, he/they.
-no dni just dont be a freak and i wont block you.....
+no dni just dont be a freak and i wont block you..... read my entry (rentry)